Respected San Bernardino County Attorneys Create Special Needs Trusts to Protect Your Disabled Heirs

 The main reason why you should create a special needs trust is so that your disabled children can maintain access to benefits like Social Security Disability, food stamps and Medi-Cal insurance, even if they receive large sums of money from your estate.
 This type of trust allows a designated trustee to pay for the disabled individual’s special needs such as special equipment or medical care not covered by other sources.

-A Redlands trust administration attorney at James B. Church & Associates keeps you informed of the requirements for setting up special needs trusts, including:
+A Redlands trust administration attorney at James B. Church, P.C., keeps you informed of the requirements for setting up special needs trusts, including:

 - Assigning a trustee.
 The trustee is usually a family member.
 This person needs to be knowledgeable about trust law and remain updated on public benefit law to administer the trust effectively.